adamwaite/Validator/README.md

 The remote validation request comes in the form of a HTTP POST request with an `application/json` content type.
 The HTTP body contains a JSON string containing the `"instance":` property (whatever you wish to validate) and an `"extras":` property (containing any additional parameters if an `NSDictionary` was passed).
 You should be able to grab these on your server side code and respond after some conditions have been evaluated.

-Hopefully this makes sense, please get in touch if you're unsure.

 ## Examples

-There is an Xcode project in this repository containing an example for each validation rule and other features.
-It doesn't have a user interface (yet) but it should show how you might set up and use ALPValidator in your apps.
+An Xcode project has been included in this repository containing an example for each validation rule and some other features.
 To test the remote validation start the [Sinatra](http://www.sinatrarb.com) server with the `ruby demo_server.rb` command.

 ## Roadmap